lemonJumps/slick-cer/README.md

 A godot based open source slicer

 ### Road map:
+*striked features are not planned in near future*
 - [ ] model loading
   - [x] stl
   - [ ] other formats